WA TRAVEL GUIDE · Field notes

 The Economic Power of Adventure Tourism

-• By late 2024, total visitor spend hit $17.2 billion—a 28% increase over 2019 levels, as reported by Tourism WA
+• By late 2024, total visitor spend reached $17.2 billion, a 28% increase over 2019 levels per Tourism WA

 lucky bay esperance on a stormy day